OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-22.md

 ## Proverbs 22:7

-The rich rule over the poor, and the borrower is servant to the lender.
+Those with wealth have authority over those with less, and those who borrow are in a position of service to their lenders.

 ## Proverbs 22:8